 P.S.
 If you ever wondered what to ask your wedding photographer, there are some questions for inspiration.
 Just scroll down.

 ~ Some Questions ~

-I started shooting with intention in 2008, when I actually started thinking what I want to say with my photos.
+I started with photography way back when in 2008, when I actually started thinking what I want to say with my photos.
 I started shooting weddings professionally in 2010.
 Before that I had zero interest in telling something with my photos.
 A tourist really.

 Where are you based?